Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/function_library/index.md

 set_window(3)
 ```

-To use functions in the [library](docs/assistant/code_injection_reference/function_library.md), you only need to use them as if they were already
+To use functions in the library, you only need to use them as if they were already available.
+The Assistant notices, and
-available.
-The Assistant notices, and provides them at the bottom of the file.
+provides them at the bottom of the file.

 To share one of your defines across files, navigate to the `assistant/user_inject` that was created.
 All defines in gml
 files in that directory will be available everywhere, just like the Assistant library.

 If you already supply a define in a file, the Assistant will **not** provide it.
 This lets you override the library on a
 per-file basis.

+- Documentation for the library can be found in the sidebar under this page.
+- Source code for the library can be found in the `assistant/.inject` folder that the Assistant will make in the root of
+  your project.

 ## Updates